myles-lewis/easylabel/cran-comments.md

 * Added a feature to allow the option for label text, line and box colours to match colour of each point

-* Enabled optional return value of plotly objects
+* Enabled optional return value of plotly objects from easylabel()

 * Fixed bugs in MA plot